 B2B payments may historically not have set many pulses racing in the technology world.
 Yes, anyone who has worked at the business end of a finance department knows that existing payment processes are saddled with cost, complexity and human error.
 But what’s the alternative?
 Until now, unlike the innovation we’ve seen in the consumer payments space, there has been little to get excited about.

 Fortunately, that is changing.
 Digital alternatives offer a low risk, low cost way to pay suppliers that preserves key relationships and supports business agility.
+They’re also set to receive a boost as organisations everywhere look to shave what they can off existing business costs to weather the current pandemic and economic crisis.

 Legacy is dead